+FY2021 - At January 31, 2021, net capital assets of \$8,638.1 million increased \$138.0 million from \$8,500.0 million at January 31, 2020.
+The increase was primarily due to a \$214.3 million increase in electric plant, a \$141.5 million increase in general plant, and a \$31.9 million increase in gas plant.
+The increase was partially offset by a \$6.7 million decrease in general machinery and equipment and a \$31.5 million decrease in intangible assets.
+Total depreciable/ amortizable assets increased \$341.6 million.

+In June 2016, the Board approved the purchase of an existing building and land in downtown San Antonio, for CPS Energy's new corporate headquarters.
+After several years of extensive renovation activities, the two towers on the property were completed in the fourth quarter of calendar year 2020.
+Upon completion, the building was transferred to plant-in-service which contributed to the \$204.7 million decrease in construction-in-progress and the overall increase in total depreciable/amortizable assets.

+Of the total plant-in-service and construction-in-progress additions, \$630.8 million was related to new construction and net removal costs.
+These additions included funding with \$311.1 million of debt, \$66.3 million from contributed capital and \$253.4 million from the Repair and Replacement Account.
+Included in capital assets is CPS Energy's 40% interest in STP Units 1 and 2.

-FY2020 - At January 31, 2020, net capital assets of \$8,500.0 million increased \$345.3 million from \$8,154.7 million at January 31, 2019.
+FY2020 - At January 31, 2020, net capital assets of \$8,500.0 million increased \$345.4 million from \$8,154.7 million at January 31, 2019.
 The increase was primarily due to a \$172.4 million increase in electric plant due to the \$87.1 million JBSA electric and gas infrastructure asset purchase, \$44.4 million increase in gas plant, and a \$6.2 million increase in intangible assets.
 The increase was partially offset by a \$18.9 million decrease in general machinery and equipment.
 Total depreciable/amortizable assets increased \$224.8 million.

-In June 2016, the Board approved the purchase of an existing building and land in downtown San Antonio, which will become CPS Energy's new corporate headquarters.
-The two towers on the property are being redeveloped and the site is expected to be ready for employees in the fourth quarter of calendar year 2020.
-The building is currently recorded as construction-in-progress until renovations are complete.

 Of the total plant-in-service and construction-in-progress additions, \$748.9 million was related to new construction and net removal costs.
 These additions included funding with \$317.3 million of debt, \$55.5 million from contributed capital and \$376.1 million from the Repair and Replacement Account.
-Included in capital assets is CPS Energy's 40% interest in STP Units 1 and 2.

-FY2019 - At January 31, 2019, net capital assets of \$8,154.7 million decreased \$35.7 million from \$8,190.4 million at January 31, 2018.
-The decrease was primarily due to a \$133.8 million decrease in electric plant due to the early retirement of J.T.
-Deely Units 1 and 2, and \$16.6 million decrease in general plant.
-The decrease was partially offset by a \$30.3 million increase in intangible assets and a \$30.4 million increase in gas systems and improvements.
-Total depreciable/amortizable assets decreased \$104.4 million.

-Of the total plant-in-service and construction-in-progress additions, \$605.6 million was related to new construction and net removal costs.
-These additions included funding with \$339.8 million of debt, \$49.8 million from contributed capital and \$216.0 million from the Repair and Replacement Account.